Chassis – Leyland Titan PD2/1 483605

 Power – Leyland 0600 with Leyland 4 speed crash gearbox

-The majority of the final restoration tasks were completed in the Museum building and the presentation of number 640 will reveal the painstaking standard of work completed by the WROPS team.
+The majority of the final restoration tasks were completed in the Museum building and the presentation of number 640 demonstrates the painstaking standard of the work completed by the restoration team.
 640 has been hand painted and the interior has been professionally upholstered to achieve the highest standard of finish possible.
 The interior is finished in polished teak trim and reflects the body building style of the period.

 After three years of concentrated effort and funding of considerable proportion, a Class 5 MOT was obtained on 1st November 2012.
 During the spring of 2013 the final few interior cosmetic restoration tasks were actioned and 640 is now a completed restoration project.
 Ongoing maintenance is completed on 640 each year to keep her in tip top condition and we hope you will agree that the vehicle is now presented to a standard to be proud of along with being a credit to all those who have helped in its restoration.